dotlang/language/README.md

 - Define a notation to access a location inside a binary and sizeof function
 - Actor/Message passing helpers for concurrency.
 - Helper functions to work with binary (memcpy, memmove, ...)
+- Details of inline assembly flags and their values (OS, CPU, ...)